How much do you really need to save?

 Retirement

-Most retirees require between 70 to 90 percent of their pre-retirement annual earnings in order to live comfortably during their retirement years.
+Most retirees require between 70 to 90% of their pre-retirement annual earnings in order to live comfortably during their retirement years.
 So if your income were around $100,000, you would need – at minimum – around $70,000 (per year) in savings.
 That “per year” bit is a little hard to quantify, because (not to be grim or anything) you don’t necessarily know how long you’re going to live.

 You can use the figures above to help you get a sense of what you’ll need to build up, but keep in mind that inflation will impact both your future earnings and the future cost of goods and services.
 If you haven’t already, it may be a good idea to work with a financial advisor to help you sort out a plan to get you ready for retirement.